FHSLTW/ephesus/README.md

    Koine Greek.
 The first four books are known as the Gospels, or Good News.
    _The King James Version (KJV) is perhaps the most faithful in English, though it is not without faults._
- * **Babylonian Talmud**: compiled by scholars in Babylonia around 500 CE, based on the Mishnah (written oral traditions) which was first written roughly in the 3rd century CE.
-The Babylonian Talmud is not part of the Christian Bible.
+ * **Babylonian Talmud (Talmud Bavli)**: Not to be confused with the Jerusalem Talmud (Talmud Yerushalmi), the Babylonian Talmud was compiled by scholars in Babylonia around 500 CE and is more comprehensive than the former.
+Both are based on the Mishnah (a compilation of written oral traditions) which was first written in the early 3rd century CE.
+Neither Talmud is part of the Christian Bible.
    _Some Jews such as the Karaites maintain that all of the divine commandments handed down to Moses by God were recorded in the written Torah without additional Oral Law or explanation.
 As a result, Karaite Jews do not accept